Installation Tips

 Why We’re Confident in Our Extended Warranty

-We proudly offer an extended warranty on our labour — typically two to three years to match the manufacturer’s warranty — because our installation quality has consistently achieved an exceptionally low fault rate over more than a decade:
+This extended warranty is offered because our installation quality has consistently achieved an exceptionally low fault rate over more than a decade:

 -